aws-samples/aws-media-services-vod-automation/MediaConvert-JobWorkloadMonitoring/README.md

 # Monitoring MediaConvert Workloads using CloudWatch Events, Kinesis, and Elasticsearch

 Observability is key to effectivily operating any workflow on AWS.
-In the previous module, we kept track of the progress of MediaConvert jobs over time and exposed it as an API that could be called from web applications.
-In this module, we'll be using the same data, but we'll be combining all of our job data to provide information about our transcoding workload as a whole.
+Workload monitoring helps to understand the characteristics of the load we are putting on a system over time.
+This information can be useful for resolving problems and for understanding how to make workflows more efficient.
+In [VOD Automation Part 2: MediaConvert Job Progress Metrics](../MediaConvert-JobProgressMetrics/README.md), we kept track of the progress of MediaConvert jobs over time and exposed it as an API that could be called from web applications.
+In this module, we'll be using the same data, but we'll be combining the data from all of our jobs to provide information about our transcoding workload as a whole.
 We'll use Kinesis Firehose to consume job progress metrics from a stream and Elasticsearch and Kibana to search and aggregate the data and visualize our workloads.

 ![FIXME stack](../images/MonitoringSlide.png)

 In this architecture, we set up a data pipeline where the [MediaConvert Job Progress Metrics](../MediaConvert-JobProgressMetrics/README.md) stack from the previous module is the _producer_ and the Elasticsearch stack is the _consumer_.

+Once the stack is in place we can use the provided dashboard to visulualize the MediaConvert workload for a specific region.

+The dashboard is a just an example with what can be done with this data.
+Use Kibana to do analysis and experiment to provide information that is useful to you.

 # Stack Resources